“nai to / nai to dame” Meaning & Usage — “Have to…” (colloquial) [JLPT N4]

 - 規則は守らなければならない。(Rules must be followed.) — formal

-🔄 Compare: ないと vs なきゃ vs なければならない vs ないわけにはいかない
+🔄 Compare with similar forms: ないと vs なきゃ vs なければならない vs ないわけにはいかない

 | Expression | Formality / Nuance | Example |